1 The poisoned stream of time

 Will dying come as our last distraction, to deflect our thoughts from the desolation of death?
 Do the dying, like the living, dread not the last thing but only the next thing?
 Do we die as we lived, perplexed, fraught with hope, not quite aware of what has befallen us?
 Our going will be made of the same stuff as life, trivia, banality and delusion.
-If we are lucky, death will find us before we have found out who we are.
-We will have turned back to dust, before we learn that this is all we have ever been.
-Death is the point at which our nothingness can at last rest from pretending to be something.
 ‘When we dead awaken,’ Ibsen wrote, ‘we’ll see that we have never lived.’

 It’s only for those still in the midst of life that death is a poignant thought.
-For the dying it is one last disagreeable chore to be got through.
+For the dying it is one last disagreeable chore to get through.

 Death is the one serious and solemn thing that happens to us, and most of us are not there for it.